So you want to start a career out of freelance writing?

 Last year, I was able to snag another local client who owned a digital marketing agency.
 He assigned me lengthy, authoritative articles on digital marketing topics and it amazed me how easily the words flowed.
 I mean, could you imagine putting together 8,000 words on just a single topic?

 2 / Create a writer website

-My writer website (this one) was just recently set up but because I specialized in travel writing, I have been using my personal blog as a sample of my work.
+My business website (this one) was set up later but because I specialized in travel writing, I have been using my personal blog as a sample of my work.

 However, if you would like to go for a more professional look or would like to have the flexibility to expand your services later on, then create a separate site instead.

 [bctt tweet=”Create a website that exudes professionalism and allows you to be flexible later on.”]